When you get money from a pension you pay tax on any income above your tax-free Personal Allowance.

 - the State Pension

-- private pensions (workplace, personal, stakeholder)
+- money from private pensions (workplace, personal, stakeholder)

 - earnings from employment or self employment

 - any other income, money from investments, property, savings

 How you pay tax depends on your situation.
 Your pension provider usually takes some tax off before paying you money from a private pension.

 You can usually take 25% of a pension pot tax free.
 Your pension provider takes tax off the remaining 75% before you get it.

 If your life expectancy is less than a year